Sirozha1337/faster-auto-subtitle/README.md

 This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.

-It also uses [Opus-MT](https://github.com/Helsinki-NLP/Opus-MT) to translate subtitles to another language.
+It can also use [Opus-MT](https://github.com/Helsinki-NLP/Opus-MT) or [deep translator](https://pypi.org/project/deep-translator/) to translate subtitles to another language.

-While both transcription and translation are offline processes they require downloading pre-trained models that require some time to load on the first run.
+While both transcription and translation (if using Opus-MT) are offline processes they require downloading pre-trained models that require some time to load on the first run.

 ## Installation